Skip to main content

 The most consequential development in watchmaking wasn’t about fashion.
 It was about survival.

 In the 18th century, determining longitude at sea was one of the most urgent technical problems in the world.
-Ships that couldn’t calculate their east-west position ran aground, lost trade routes, and killed crews.
-The solution required a clock that could keep time accurately at sea—despite temperature changes, humidity, and constant motion.
+Ships that could not calculate their east-west position ran aground, lost trade routes, and killed crews.
+The solution needed a clock that could keep time accurately at sea despite temperature changes, humidity, and constant motion.

 John Harrison, a self-taught English carpenter, spent forty years building increasingly accurate marine chronometers.
-His H4 (completed 1761) was a large pocket watch that lost only 5 seconds over an 81-day sea voyage.
-It solved the longitude problem and saved countless lives.
-It also proved that a portable timepiece could be genuinely precise—not just convenient, but reliable.
+His H4, completed in 1761, was a large pocket watch that lost only 5 seconds over an 81-day sea voyage.
+It solved the longitude problem and saved lives.
+It also proved that a portable timepiece could be genuinely precise, not just convenient but reliable.

 Harrison’s work elevated watchmaking from craft to science.